xaur/decred-news/translating.md

 9\.
 Consider mirroring your translations in a GitHub repository.
 This will allow easy replication, increase censorship resistance and give other benefits (see [Why Git?](guidelines.md#why-git)).
 For example, see [Arabic](https://github.com/Insaf01/decred-journal-ar), [Chinese](https://github.com/DominicTing/DecredCNJournal) or [Spanish](https://github.com/DecredES/traducciones/tree/master/revista-decred) repositories.
 If you take this route, consider our [Git workflow](guidelines.md#git-workflow).
 If you need help with Git or GitHub, ask @bee for an invite to #git\_help room.

 10\.
 Coordinate with writers and other translators in [#writers](https://matrix.to/#/!NkCFEoJGXyDMwLfgMb:decred.org).
-Share your experiences: how long the translation took to make, how big is your audience, what do they find more or less valuable to translate.
+Share your experiences: how long it took to make the translation, how big is your audience, what parts of DJ do they find more or less valuable.